-- Caused by a bacterium called Treponema pallidum
+- Syphilis is caused by a bacterium called Treponema

-- Syphilis is currently at historically low levels
+- Syphilis is still at historically low levels in

 among some groups such as men who have sex with men

 - Increasing syphilis cases in women have resulted

 in more pregnant women passing syphilis to their

 - If left untreated, syphilis can cause permanent

 damage to the heart, brain, and other organs